 This view lists the currently measured temperatures of all temperature module channels.
-The following information is provided:

 - Ch.: channel number

 - Tag: user-specified abbreviation

 - Temperature: currently measured temperature (A = thermocouple failed; --- = channel not activated)

 The colors of the temperature displays have the following meaning:

 - Green: The temperature is within the permitted range. - Blue: The temperature has dropped below the lower warning threshold. - Yellow: The upper warning threshold has been exceeded. - Red: The upper shutdown threshold has been exceeded.